X

 A Guide to Laser Eye Surgery Recovery

-Laser Eye Surgery is now one of the most commonly performed – and safest – elective procedures in the world.
-Nonetheless, if you’re considering treatment, it is important to be as informed as possible about every step of the process.
-With that in mind, we’ve put together this extensive guide to recovery and post-operative care after Laser Eye Surgery.
+Thanks to decades of ongoing development and advancement, Laser Eye Surgery is now considered one of the safest elective procedures in the world.
+It is almost one of the most commonly performed, with more than 100,000 procedures being performed every year in the UK alone!
+Nonetheless, it remains vital to be as informed as possible about every step of the Laser Eye Surgery process.
+With that in mind, we’ve put together this extensive guide, so you know everything you need to know about your recovery and post-operative care.

 Unless stated, this information is based on patients who receive the most common Laser Eye Surgery treatment, LASIK.
 For more specific information get in touch with our team.

-Monovision essentially means that each eye is doing a different job: one focusing on distance, and the other on nearby items.
-This can be difficult to get used to (in fact, it is estimated that only 60% of patients will tolerate monovision).
-In comparison, PRESBYOND® creates a ‘blend zone’ that is smoother and offers a greater depth of vision.
-As a result, up to 97% of patients are able to tolerate treatment.
+In monovision, each eye has essentially been corrected to do a different job.
+While one eye has been corrected to focus on distance, the other focuses on nearby objects.
+The fact is that this can be difficult for your brain to adjust to (in fact, it is estimated that only around 60% of people can tolerate monovision).
+In contrast, PRESBYOND® creates a ‘blend zone’ that is smoother and offers a greater depth of vision.
+What’s more, it is much more tolerable, with up to 97% of patients potentially being suitable for the treatment!

 Getting Back to Work: Managing Your Recovery in the Workplace

-Finally, if you’re lucky enough to work outside in a sunny environment, wearing quality sunglasses with 100% UV protection is a must for the first few weeks of your recovery.
-In fact, this is generally good eye care advice to follow at all times!
+If you’re lucky enough to work outdoors on sunny days, extra protection will also be necessary.
+Wearing good quality sunglasses with 100% UV protection is a must for the first few weeks of your recovery.
+In fact, this is good advice that should be followed year-round, regardless of whether you are post-surgery!

-Again, exactly how quickly you will be back to your regular driving routine after your procedure will depend on the type of treatment you have and the clinic you attend.
-However, at London Vision Clinic, over 95% of LASIK patients are up to the legal driving standard or better on the first day after surgery.
+Of course, exactly how long you need to spend away from the wheel will again depend on the treatment you have.
+Nonetheless, at London Vision Clinic, over 95% of our LASIK patients are back up to the legal driving standard for driving – or better – just a day after their surgery.

 Getting Back Behind the Wheel

-Night glare side effects such as these are relatively common side effects after Laser Eye Surgery.
-Thankfully, most people will have only mild symptoms, while others might not notice them at all!
-We will take a closer look at Laser Eye Surgery side effects later on in this guide.
+Night glare effects such as these are a common effect as your eyes heal after treatment.
+Most people will only experience mild symptoms and some patients may not even notice them at all.
+However, it is important to be aware of how glare can affect your driving at night and to plan your journeys accordingly.
+We will take a closer look at Laser Eye Surgery side effects further down this page.

-The No-Screen Period: Getting Back to Your Devices after Laser Eye Surgery
+The Screen Ban: Getting Back to Your Devices after Laser Eye Surgery

 Immediately after Surgery